 - Folks who are looking to expand their computer experience, and have tried the Mac’s out at the store or with a friend.
 If you are adventurous and like working on your own to discover things… this is a distinct option for those who wish Windows and Mac would work together on the same machine.
 This option is available with Parallels or VMware Fusion… which we believe is a very good workable solution for most users not in an ultra-intensive role.
 It’s not perfect or ideal, but it does come with strengths.

-- Graphic arts, photoshopping, video, the Design industry, etc.
+- People into the graphic arts, Photoshopping, video, the Design industry, etc.

-- Folks that know that the software they are looking for is available on a Mac, and not a PC.
+- Situations where the buyer knows that the software they are looking for is available on a Mac, and not a PC.

 - Previous Mac owners (of course!).

 These are not hard set items, just guidelines… let us know your thoughts on any of this.